• Skip to primary navigation

 A Ukrainian Tour including the Ukrainian Cultural Heritage Village

 With hundreds of thousands of people claiming Ukrainian heritage in the province, Ukrainian immigration has played a huge role in shaping Alberta’s cultural identity.
 Explore that side of Alberta’s culture with a day trip to the Ukrainian Cultural Heritage Village, a living museum found approximately 45 minutes east of Edmonton.
-There, you can walk through more than 40 authentic homes and buildings restored to their original early 20th century appearances, or visit the main museum to learn about Ukrainian history through exhibits and galleries.
-The Ukrainian Cultural Village is open from June to September – Wednesday to Sunday and visitor should plan 2-3 hours to tour the museum and see all the buildings.
+There, you can walk through more than 40 authentic homes and buildings restored to their original early 20th-century appearances, or visit the main museum to learn about Ukrainian history through exhibits and galleries.
+The Ukrainian Cultural Village is open from June to September – Wednesday to Sunday and visitors should plan for two or three hours to tour the museum and see all the buildings.

 Elk Island National Park